 The library runs three book clubs each year.
 One for lower school (Years 7-9) , one for middle school (years 10 & 11) and one for Upper School (for 6th form, staff and parents) There is one meeting each half term, meaning that we read a total of six books each year.
 The books are chosen based on their content, in the hope that this will generate meaningful discussions.
 We try to encourage pupils and staff to read books that they may never otherwise have picked up.
 All opinions are valid and everyone has a chance to talk.
 The books are rated with a score out of 20, these scores are then averaged out to give us a winning book.
 The list of books we are reading this year is available from the library.

 We are constantly striving to get as many pupils involved in the library as possible and try to run events, workshops and competitions as often as we can.
-After taking part in a national competition called “Shake-Up Shakespeare”, 12 of our talented writers were chosen to have their sonnets published in an anthology.
-We have continued to be successful in external writing competitions, information on all of these can be found in the literacy section of the school website.
+We continue to be successful in external writing competitions, information on all of these can be found in the literacy section of the school website.

 Pupil Librarian Programme

 The Pupil Librarian programme began in September 2014.
-There are currently 22 Pupil Librarians, ranging from Year 8 to Year 13.
+There are currently 12 Pupil Librarians and 19 Library “shelvers”, ranging from Year 7 to Year 11.
 The pupils are all at various stages in their training but have all been invaluable to the running of the library.

 The programme gives pupils a feel for what it is like to have a real job.
 Positions are advertised, pupils complete an application form, they are shortlisted and then invited for interview.
 Pupils are required to sign a contract, adhere to a rota and follow a training programme.
 Hard work rewards them with certificates of achievement and the chance to become Pupil Librarian of the Month.
 There are also verbal and written warnings for non-attendance and poor punctuality.
 The pupils involved have gained a lot from the programme, in terms of confidence, new friendships, life skills and organisational skills.